-13 Things You Didn’t Know About Christmas in Canada
+12 Things You Didn’t Know About Christmas in Canada

-1. A Christmas Story Has Canadian Roots
+A Christmas Story Has Canadian Roots

-2. The Prime Minister Doesn’t Want Your Gifts
+The Prime Minister Doesn’t Want Your Gifts

 If you want to send a little holiday cheer to the Prime Minster, think again.
 The Federal Accountability Act of 2006—as well as security protocol—state that Canada’s PM and his family cannot accept monetary presents, gift cards or perishable items such as Christmas cookies or cakes.
 And don’t even bother sending other items—they may be severely damaged during the security screening process.

-4. Santa Has a Lot of Canadian Elves
+Santa Has a Lot of Canadian Elves

 Since 1982, Santa’s Post Office has employed mailroom elves from Canada, and he has received more than 20 million letters from children around the world.
 Canada Post volunteers donate over 200,000 hours of their time each year to help Santa respond to every letter that arrives on his doorstep.

 Canada Grows A Lot of Christmas Trees

 If you can’t spend Christmas in Canada, you might as well take a little piece of the country with you.
-In 2016, Canada exported 1.95-million Christmas trees to over 20 countries, including Australia, France, Jamaica and Thailand.
+In 2017, Canada exported over two million Christmas trees to over 20 countries, including Barbados, France, Jamaica and Thailand.

 Rudolph Was Canadian

 If you were born in Canada after 1964, your Christmases probably involved an annual viewing of the “animagic” holiday special, Rudolph the Red-Nosed Reindeer.
 Rankin-Bass, an American production company, created this beloved Christmas program, but did you know that there’s a secret Canadian connection?
 All the characters’ voices (with the exception of Sam the Snowman) were performed by Canadian actors, singers and voiceover artists at the RCA Victor Studios in Toronto.

 Canadians Really Dig Turkey

 Canadians Can’t Get Enough of Ballet

 Christmas Isn’t Only Once a Year

 In some corners of Canada, it’s Christmas 365 days a year.
-Welcome to Reindeer Station (Northwest Territories), Christmas Island (Nova Scotia), Sled Lake (Saskatchewan), Holly (Ontario), Noel (Nova Scotia), Turkey Point (Ontario), and Snowflake (Manitoba).
+Welcome to Reindeer Station (Northwest Territories), Christmas Island (Nova Scotia), Sled Lake (Saskatchewan), Holly (Ontario), Noel (Nova Scotia), Turkey Point (Ontario) and Snowflake (Manitoba).